Longer Term Projects

 © Fischy Music 2011

-Our “Feeling Good Project” aims to improve mental health and wellbeing of children and families in the two areas and develop a community focus through songwriting, music making, singing and digital composing.
-Below you can see an STV video outlining some of the project work we have been involved in.
+Our 'Feeling Good Project' aims to improve mental health and wellbeing of children and families in the Pilton, Muirhouse and Granton areas of Edinburgh and develop a community focus through songwriting, music making, singing and digital composing.
+Our work in the 5 local schools involved in the project includes running community choirs, having nursery singalong sessions with parents and children, and writing and recording new songs with groups of vulnerable children.

 Fife Youth Music Initiative

-Our Fife Youth Music Initiative funded project showcase contains some of the type of amazing songs we write with children.
-Every part of the process from choosing a vibe, finding a tune and writing the lyrics to recording the children’s voices was done in the classroom collaborating with the whole group.
+We have been working with Fife YMI to deliver quality songwriting projects for nearly 10 years!
+Every part of the process from choosing a vibe, finding a tune and writing the lyrics to recording the children’s voices is done in the classroom collaborating with the whole group.
+In 2019 we will be working with 9 classes in 8 schools writing 9 new songs over a five-week period.
+Watch this space!

 Seasons for Growth

-One of our specialist areas is grief and loss and one of our key partners in this areas is The Notre Dame Centre and the Seasons for Growth Programme. (image of Seasons CD) Seasons for Growth is an educational programme for children and young people who have experienced significant change or loss (such as bereavement or divorce), with the core aim of developing resilience and promoting their social and emotional wellbeing.
+One of our specialist areas is grief and loss.
+For many years we have partnered with The Notre Dame Centre and the Seasons for Growth Programme.
+Seasons for Growth is an educational programme for children and young people who have experienced significant change or loss (such as bereavement or divorce), with the core aim of developing resilience and promoting their social and emotional wellbeing.

-As part of this project, nine new songs have been written and recorded for use in the Seasons programme and more generally, as a support for children experiencing loss, grief and challenging transitions.
+As part of this project, nine new songs were written and recorded for use in the Seasons programme and more generally, as a support for children experiencing loss, grief and challenging transitions.
+This material is available on our online streaming programme Songs for Life.